 Teaching faculty position

 The Department of Mathematics at The Pennsylvania State University is seeking Teaching Professors at the rank of Lecturer, Assistant Teaching Professor, Associate Teaching Professor, or Full Teaching Professor depending on qualifications.
+A master's degree is required, a Ph.D. is preferred.
+Rank will be based upon degree and experience.
 These are non-tenure track appointments.
 Interest and documented expertise in teaching precalculus and calculus are essential.

-This is a limited-term appointment-funded position for one year from date of hire with excellent possibility of re-funding.
+This is a term appointment funded position for one year from date of hire with excellent possibility of re-funding.